 We walked into Santiago de Compostela on Saturday, May 16 and on Monday, May 18 we crawled out of bed at 5:00 a.m. to catch a train to Porto.
-Portugal wasn’t on our radar when we left home, but while in Santiago we realized how close we were and decided it was just too tempting, so we got ourselves on that early morning train and spent 5 days in Porto.
+Portugal wasn’t on our radar when we left home, but while in Santiago we realized how close we were and decided it was just too tempting.
+We got ourselves on that early morning train and spent five days in Porto.
 Four of those days were spent in a lovely quiet apartment but we had to give it up the morning of our last day – hence the hotel room.
 The hotel is a story in itself but I’ll spare you the aggravating details.

 I am half Portuguese but sadly have no connection to my heritage so it was great fun to spend time in Porto.
 I had no idea the Portuguese have a love of colored tiles and a connection with a rooster who crows to save the lives of innocents.
 Ya gotta love it!

 I will confess though that my love affair with good pastry was tested in Porto, I found the Portuguese pastry too heavy.
 That may not be a bad thing since we’re headed to France for 10 days.
 Good thing I just did all of that walking!